 If you are on regular treatment, the doctor will give you a repeat prescription form.
-Please allow two full working days (5 full working days for an Alton pharmacy) to allow for your prescription to be written and checked and dispensed.
+Please allow two full working days (5 full working days for a pharmacy) to allow for your prescription to be written and checked and dispensed.
 Items that we dispense which need to be specially ordered may take a few days.

 We accept written requests for repeat prescriptions, preferably using the order form issued with your prescription.
 We also take requests over the internet using our appointments online service.
 Please note that we are unable to take telephone requests for repeat prescriptions as the volume of calls relating to prescriptions can make it difficult for patients trying to get through to make appointments or needing medical advice.
 If any individuals have difficulties with finding a suitable method of ordering, please contact Kevin Evans the Practice Manager.